BITSS-OPA/opa-deworming/code/01_final_opa.md

 This OPA project contains three components, following the OPA principles laid out in the aforementioned paper:

 1. One single output that best represents the factual information required by policy makers to inform their position regarding a policy of mass deworming.
 This output is presented in Figure 1, and described in the [results section](#3_Main_Results) of this report.
-Readers can use [this web app](https://bitss-opa.shinyapps.io/dw-app/) to explore the connection between each component of the analysis and the output can be explored interactively in [this web app](https://bitss-opa.shinyapps.io/dw-app/).
+Readers can use [this web app](https://bitss-opa.shinyapps.io/dw-app/) to explore the connection between each component of the analysis and the final output presented here.

-2. This report that details the data, code, and assumptions behind the describes how to obtain the policy estimate and describes each component of the analysis.
+2. This report that details the data, code, and assumptions behind each component of the analysis and describes how to obtain the final policy estimate.

 3. [A repository](https://github.com/BITSS-OPA/opa-deworming) that contains all the materials needed to reproduce, or update the interactive app, the open policy report, and the overall analysis.